If you’re serious about reaching your full running potential, then you’re in the right place.

 - Your running route

-Online health communities, be it a fitness group, forum, social media website, etc., are all great venues for expanding your social circle and connecting with like-minded fitness folks.
+Online health communities, whether they’re fitness groups, forums, social media website or some other type of group, are all great venues for expanding your social circle and connecting with like-minded fitness folks.

-This will help you increase your motivation and give you the push you need to exercise a little bit harder and stay consistent for the long haul.
+Joining up will help you increase your motivation and give you the push you need to exercise a little bit harder and stay consistent over the long haul.

 Some of the best fitness-oriented online resources include:

 - Runners World Forum